cartesi/docs/cartesi-rollups/challenges/overview.md

 tags: [build, quickstart, developer, dapps]
 ---

-Cartesi Rollups are a constantly evolving solution, shaped by the collaborative efforts of the contributors and community.
+Cartesi Rollups are shaped by the contributions and collaborative efforts of its decentralized community.
 As the community continuously works together to build something amazing, there are ongoing challenges that need attention.
-On this page, you’ll discover a compilation of these challenges, along with the strategies and solutions that can be developed to address them.
+On this page, you’ll explore these challenges and potential strategies and solutions that the community might consider.

 - [Transaction scalability](#transaction-scalability)
 - [Disputes](#disputes)